MichaelLangbein/tdl2/backend/data/wiki/math/algorithm_correctness_distributed.md

 assert intermedVal == `old-val`
 ```

+Important examples of what read-commit doesn't cover: p.
+247

 ### Isolation level: snapshot isolation

 Read-committed is good enough if you only look at a few individual rows.
 But you might want to make sure that the whole db doesn't change while you run a query.